 Lewis Library provides a wide variety of services and resources to support UNTHSC faculty and staff members in their teaching, research, and patient care activities.
-Below is a list of the most common ones; to request others, contact your liaison librarian or the Reference Office (LIB-222, 817-735-2070).
+For additional services, contact your liaison librarian or the Reference Office (LIB-222, 817-735-2070).
 If you teach distance education courses, see the For Distance Faculty page for a description of the special services available.

 The Library can provide access to course reserve readings, whether online or in print, using our collections and/or materials supplied by the instructor.
 This service includes copyright evaluation and securing permissions when needed. read more >>

 Our Document Delivery service can save your time by retrieving the literature that you need, both from our collections and from those of other libraries.
 We can deliver it in several different ways, electronically or on paper.
 There is a nominal fee for this service.